How to Identify and Stop Erratic Branding – Part 2 of a 6 Part Series

 Customer journey mapping is lauded as the go-to tool for understanding a customer’s course from awareness to purchase to loyalty.
 Yet these journeys, oozing with data and promise, are failing to produce the levels of ROI and customer loyalty that marketers have come to expect.

 In this six-part series, we’re exploring the reasons behind why category journeys aren’t delivering and how this can be solved through the discipline of a branded journey.
-Up second: How to Identify and Stop Erratic Branding
+Up second: The Problem with Inconsistent Branding

 No one wants to have a relationship with an erratic person, never mind an erratic brand.
 And while you might grab an occasional coffee with the former, a customer will not demonstrate the same level of interest and patience for any brand.
 In fact, executives estimate that they lose 20 percent of their annual revenue by failing to consistently offer positive and relevant experiences to their customers.

-There are several direct consequences associated with a brand behaving erratically.
+There are several direct consequences associated with inconsistent branding.
 At its best, unpredictability is confusing and irritating; customers can get lost as they transition through touchpoints and across platforms, and arrive at the end of their journey lacking a basic understanding of what a brand is about.
 At its worst, it can cause customers to actively dislike a brand or to voice their negative experience to the public.

 From the appearance of different tones across different messaging outlets to dissension between a digital and retail experience, erratic branding can show up in many places.
 It appears whenever there is an inconsistent application of the brand strategy across customer touchpoints.